nicetomeetyou1/walrus-tools/README.md

 # Walrus Tools

 This repository contains configurations and tools for monitoring and managing the Walrus network.
-It currently includes setup files for Grafana and Prometheus, along with a pre-configured dashboard for monitoring the Walrus Storage Node.
+It currently includes setup files for Grafana and Prometheus, along with pre-configured dashboards for monitoring the Walrus Storage Node, Aggregator, and Publisher services.

 ---